quicwg/base-drafts/draft-ietf-quic-transport.md

 lower packet protection level.

 If the handshake is confirmed, endpoints MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
-Prior to handshake confirmation, a peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
+Prior to handshake confirmation, the peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
 If the endpoint does not have Handshake keys, it SHOULD send CONNECTION_CLOSE frames in an Initial packet.